Skip to content

 nemu_capabilitiesReport native-emulator backend availability, supported features, and explicit ISA/SIMD gaps.
 Unsupported opcodes fail loudly instead of being reported as emulated.

 nemu_create_sessionCreate an isolated ARM64 emulator session and return its sessionId.
 Each session owns its own CPU registers, guest stack, and JNI object table, so concurrent analyses never interfere.
 Destroy it with nemu_destroy_session when done; idle sessions auto-expire.
+Pass files to populate the virtual device filesystem (path→base64 content) so native code can fopen/fread assets like jiagu_config directly from the emulated FS.

 nemu_destroy_sessionDestroy an emulator session and free its memory (mapped library, stack, JNI tables).